eea/eea.docker.varnish/varnish/Readme.md

 in the container.
 This could be done, for example, by extending the image and adding a custom `/etc/hosts` file inside the container, overwriting the default one.

+If there are multiple DNS records for one or more of your `BACKENDS` (e.g. when deployed using Rancher), you can use `DNS_ENABLED` environment variable.
+This way, Varnish will load-balance all of your backends instead of only the first entry found:

+    $ docker run --link=webapp -e BACKENDS="webapp" -e DNS_ENABLED=true eeacms/varnish

+It will also automatically add/remove backends when you scale them.

 ### Link this container to one or more application containers